I tried to get out of a place with hospitality

 The Boy Scout Oath

-During my Elementary days, I was a cute small kid who, during an exercise on the Boy Scouts pyramid building, I was always at the top. proudly reciting the Boy Scout Oath and ended it with a right-hand salute.
+During my Elementary days, I was a cute, small kid who, during an exercise on the Boy Scouts pyramid building. was always at the top. proudly reciting the Boy Scout Oath and ending with a right-hand salute.

 There was a Philippine Military Training (PMT).
 In College, there was the Reserve Training Course (ROTC).
 This is a two-year requirement, or you cannot graduate.
-In Zamboanga A E College, Zamboanga City, I took the Air Force ROTC, and when I transferred to Andres Bonifacio College, Dipolog City, I took the Army ROTC.
+At Zamboanga A E College, Zamboanga City, I took the Air Force Reserve Training, and at the Andres Bonifacio College, Dipolog City, I took the Army ROTC.

 By the way, my learning journey has a colorful beginning and has no ending.
-At this point in time, I am still a disciple of learning. even with the advent of the computer, the smartphone, and the AI.
+At this point, I am still a disciple of learning. even with the advent of the computer, the smartphone, and the AI.
 (Artificial Intelligence.)
-Thanks to the Phoenicians, the traders of antiquity.
+Thanks to the Phoenicians, the ancient traders.
 No man is an island.

 Yet the wind of change carried me to the Zamboanga School of Arts and Trade to take up Drafting, but the class was temporarily closed due to the lack of student enrollees.
 Meanwhile, a kindhearted pilot, Capt.
 Cervero came to my succor and offered me a job to maneuver a pilot boat as foreign vessels can't dock without the guidance of the wharf Pilot.